Neha00011/Todo-List/README.md

 # Todo List Application

-A simple and responsive Todo List application built with React.
+A straightforward and responsive Todo List application developed using React.

 ## Features

-- Add, edit, and delete todos
+- Add, edit, and delete tasks
-- Mark todos as completed or pending
+- Toggle tasks between completed and pending states
-- Filter todos by status (all, completed, pending)
+- Filter tasks by status (all, completed, pending)
-- Sort todos by date (default, ascending, descending)
+- Sort tasks by date (default, ascending, descending)
-- Clear all todos
+- Clear all tasks
-- Responsive design for mobile and desktop
+- Responsive design suitable for both mobile and desktop

 ## Technologies Used